Considering a switch from social work to a probation job role?

 If you’d like to discover more about the specific qualifications, we highly recommend exploring the HM Prison & Probation website; it’s packed full of useful advice for prospective probation workers.

 Becoming a probation officer

 During your early career, you may be supported by senior members of the team.
 You’ll be given immediate responsibility for handling caseloads and compiling comprehensive reports.
 You’ll also be working in multi-agency settings, giving you the opportunity to learn how other teams and departments work.

 If you’re working in a probation services officer role, you may find that your employer will support you to complete a Level 5 NVQ, which is equivalent to a higher education diploma/foundation degree; this qualification will enable you to become a probation officer.

 Becoming a senior probation officer

 At this stage of your career, you may start to supervise other officers and become involved in service delivery projects; helping to design and deliver practical interventions.
 It's likely you will work regularly with external sources such as police, prisons, social work teams or mental health services.

 Some of our experienced candidates have branched out into other opportunities.
 For some, it may be the delivery of training programmes or working as practice development assessors.
 Others have moved into the management of youth offending teams, applied premises or approved programme units.

-Beyond the frontline probation roles, there are opportunities to progress into leadership and managerial positions.
-There is little frontline work with offenders; most of the job activities relate to the management of risk to the public and service delivery.
+Beyond frontline probation roles, there are opportunities to progress into leadership and managerial positions where most of the activities relate to the management of risk to the public and service delivery.

-The probation sector offers ample opportunities for overtime and flexible hours which will allow you to supplement your income beyond that of your current job role.
+The probation sector offers ample opportunities for overtime and flexible hours allowing you to supplement your income beyond that of your current job role.
 You may find that you want to supervise community payback work, or perhaps work within a probation hostel.